Loaded Ham and Cheese Waffles

 Related recipes

 Check out other breakfast recipes like these mini banana muffins.
-Or other waffles like nutella waffles, peanut butter waffles, or even the fawaffle (and try not to smile when you say it).
+Or other waffles like nutella waffles, peanut butter waffles, or savory waffles like these caramelized onion and apple waffles or the fawaffle (and try not to smile when you say it).

 Loaded Ham and Cheese Waffles